litaylor/contact-manager/README.md

    git clone https://github.com/litaylor/contact-manager.git
    ```

-1. Set up a local Apache and SQL server on port :80
+1. Set up a local Apache and SQL server on port :80.
+The database name is 'contacts'.

 1. Point your browser to localhost:80/